Jamie Farr: Career

-While training at Pasadena Playhouse, Farr acted in bit parts including a role in The Blackboard Jungle (1955) for Metro-Goldwyn-Mayer.
+While training at Pasadena Playhouse, Farr acted in bit parts including a role in Blackboard Jungle (1955) for Metro-Goldwyn-Mayer.
 He also worked at a chinchilla farm for extra money.
 Sherwood Schwartz noticed Farr on an unsold TV pilot and cast him on The Red Skelton Show in 1955, where he played Snorkel, whose large nose gave him an inhumanly strong sense of smell.
 He became a regular on Skelton.
 He was drafted in 1957, and underwent basic training at Fort Ord in California He was made a Broadcast Specialist and worked on training videos in various roles at Fort Knox, the Army Pictorial Service, and Fort Huachuca before shipping out to Korea.
 Abroad, he was part of the Special Services and worked on the Far East Network.
 When Red Skelton traveled to Japan and Korea to do a USO tour, he requested Farr's service as his assistant.

 After two years of active duty, Farr returned to the United States, where he spent an additional two years on reserve.
 Shortly after his return, his father died and he decided to give up acting to help provide steady financial support for his mother.
 When Farr went to say goodbye to Skelton, Skelton handed him a stack of one hundred dollar bills to send home and told Farr he was hiring him as a writer.
 Farr completed his military career with an additional two years on inactive reserve.

 Over the next decade, Farr had small roles on The Danny Kaye Show, The Dick Van Dyke Show, My Three Sons and Garrison's Gorillas and appeared in films, including: The Greatest Story Ever Told, No Time for Sergeants, Who's Minding the Mint? and With Six You Get Eggroll.
 In October 1972, he was hired for one day's work on the fourth episode of M*A*S*H as Corporal Maxwell Klinger.
 Klinger provided comic relief in his desperate attempts to be given a Section 8 discharge by wearing elaborate women's outfits with accessories such as boas, a fruit hat, and fashion headscarves.
 At the time, Farr was still a struggling actor and was most concerned about the $250 paycheck from the M*A*S*H job so he could buy groceries and pay rent; he never expected to be invited back for several more episodes.
 For several years, the producers and the studio dodged his requests for a contract, which Farr suspected was so they didn't have to increase his salary.
 He was finally hired as a series regular on M*A*S*H beginning with season 4 in 1975.